Save money on makeup with these 12 hacks

-Return some black pots to your local Lush store and you'll be treated to a free face mask!
-It's one of the best ways to
+Return five clean, used black pots to your local Lush store and you'll be treated to a free face mask!

 Back to Mac

-One of the most well known of these recycling schemes is Back to Mac.
+One of the most well-known makeup recycling schemes is Back to Mac.
 Return six primary packaging containers to a Mac counter and you'll get a free lipstick of your choice.

-The packaging can be pretty much anything - empty blusher pots or foundation bottles, for instance - but they have to be primary packaging.
+The packaging can be pretty much anything (e.g. empty blusher pots or foundation bottles) but they have to be primary packaging.
 This means that things like paper boxes and cellophane wrappers aren't included in the scheme.

 Get free makeup samples

-Lots of beauty counters, especially those in the big department stores, will give you free samples of products if you simply ask for them.
-Tell them there’s a product that you’re really interested in but you want to try it out first – you’ve got nothing to lose!
+Lots of beauty counters, especially ones in big department stores, will give you free samples of products if you ask for them.
+Tell them there's a product that you're interested in but want to try out first – you've got nothing to lose!

-Lastly, join product testing sites which often send out free new cosemetics in exchange for consumer feedback.
+Finally, join product testing sites which often send out new cosmetics free of charge in exchange for consumer feedback.

 Revive old makeup

-There’s nothing worse than spending a load of money on some fancy new makeup, only to have to put half of it in the bin when it starts to go off.
+There's nothing worse than spending a fortune on new, fancy makeup, only to have to throw half of it away when it starts to go off.

-Makeup unfortunately doesn’t last forever, but if your favourites are starting to fade, here are some tricks to try to give them a new lease of life and save money:
+Makeup, sadly, doesn't last forever, but if your favourites are starting to fade, here are some tricks to try to give them a new lease of life, and save money in the process:

-• You know when your mascara starts to dry out and go all clumpy?
-Yeah, that’s the worst.
-Add a few drops of saline/ contact lens solution to the tube, swirl it around, and it should be good as new!
+• When your mascara starts to dry out and go clumpy, add a few drops of saline/contact lens solution to the tube, swirl it around, and it should be good as new

-• You can make your mascara last longer by not pumping the wand, as this traps air in the tube and makes the mascara dry out quicker.
-Try twisting the wand instead
+• You can also make mascara last longer by not pumping the wand when you use it, as this traps air in the tube and makes the mascara dry out quicker – try twisting the wand instead

-• If the above doesn’t work you could try cutting bottles in half with some scissors and scooping the remnants out that way
+• If the above tip doesn't work, try cutting bottles in half with some scissors and scooping the remnants out that way

-• You can melt the ends of two broken lipstick pieces to stick them back together again, or completely melt it down and leave it to set in a lip balm container – follow the instructions here.
+• You can melt the ends of two broken lipstick pieces to stick them back together again, or completely melt it down and leave it to set in a lip balm container.

-If you have some unused and unopened makeup, and your return it within 30 days of purchase, you’ll have the biggest chance of success, although it’s not guaranteed.
+If you have some unused and unopened makeup, and you return it within 30 days of purchase, you'll have the biggest chance of success (although it's not guaranteed).
 Each shop and/or makeup brand will have their own policy on this, so make sure you check before you start making demands.

-If you buy makeup and you feel it isn’t up to scratch then you might be able to get a refund, but this will likely be decided on a case-by-case basis.
-For example, if you buy a waterproof mascara that starts running when your eyes water, it’ll be difficult for you to prove this to the store.
+If you buy makeup and feel it isn't up to scratch, you might be able to get a refund – but this will likely be decided on a case-by-case basis.
+For example, if you buy a waterproof mascara that starts running when your eyes water, it'll be difficult for you to prove this to the store.

 However, if you buy a foundation bottle and the pump is broken, you've got some solid evidence and that should stand you in better stead for a refund.

-You can check out more info on your consumer rights here but, in summary, you should never rely on a refund, so always try and make sure a product is right for you before you buy.
+You can check out more info on your consumer rights here but, in summary, you should never rely on a refund.
+As such, you should always make sure a product is right for you before you buy.

 Sell unused makeup

-If you’ve bought a new product and then decide you no longer want it, but aren’t able to get a refund, your best bet is probably to try and sell it.
+If you change your mind about a new product you've bought, but you're unable to get a refund, your best bet is to try and sell it.